 Over time, preventing young people from starting to smoke and increasing the number of young smokers who quit can reduce the number of adults who smoke.
 Decreasing the prevalence of smoking among youth and adults can greatly improve community health (Institute of Medicine, 2015).

-According to national data from the 2015 YRBSS, Wyoming tied with Arkansas for the third highest smoking prevalence for youth.
-When compared to the five bordering states with available data, Wyoming was highest with an estimated youth smoking prevalence of 16% (Table 2; YRBSS, 2015).
+According to the 2015 YRBSS, Wyoming tied with Arkansas for the third highest smoking prevalence for youth.
+When compared to the four bordering states with available data, Wyoming had the highest youth smoking prevalence (Table 2; YRBSS, 2015).